ABOUT St ClairE COUNTRY HOUSE

 Wild romantic garden

 The one acre garden of St Claire is in Wild Romantic style; with flowering trees, perfumed roses and pretty perennials everywhere.
 The garden emulates those developed by Sarah Price of London - as seen in the international Gardens Illustrated magazine.
-This Wild Romantic style is part of the New Perennial Movement that is all the rage in Europe.

 Un paradis fleuri